Causal Temporal Regime Structure Learning: INTRODUCTION

-Uncovering the causal relationships among Multivariate Time Series (MTS) variables and understanding how they evolve over time is crucial in numerous fields, because causal structures help to understand the complex mechanisms in the real world, like diseases \citep{shen2020challenges} or earth systems \citep{runge2019detecting}.
-A multitude of causal discovery approaches focus on extracting causality from observational data sources \citep{liu2023causal,gong2022rhino,lowe2022amortized,bussmann2021neural,pamfil2020DYNOTEARS,moraffah2021causal,runge2018causal,wu2020discovering}.
-Various research works, such as those introducing models like DYNOTEARS \citep{pamfil2020DYNOTEARS} and Rhino \citep{gong2022rhino}, have aimed to address many challenges, including inferring both linear and nonlinear causal relationships and managing instantaneous as well as time-lagged connections.
-Nevertheless, a prevalent assumption in many existing methods is that time series observations originate from a single "domain/regime" governed by one causal graph.
-This assumption is often inadequate in real-world scenarios, such as climate science where causal dependencies are regime dependent (warm and cold regimes \cite{karmouche2023regime}) and Electroencephalographic (EEG) time series in epilepsy settings \citep{tang2021self, rahmani2023meta} where recordings exhibit several unknown regimes (non-seizure, pre-seizure, and seizure) for example.
-Often successive regimes actually originate from different causal models on the same set of variables, each one is described by a different temporal causal graph.
+Causal structure learning from multivariate time series (MTS) variables is essential in many fields like disease evolution \citep{shen2020challenges} or climate science \citep{runge2019detecting}, as causal structures reveal complex real-world mechanisms.
+Recent approaches have focused on extracting causality from observational data, handling both linear and nonlinear relationships, and accommodating instantaneous and time-lagged connections \citep{pamfil2020dynotears,lowe2022amortized,runge2018causal,gong2022rhino}.
+However, these methods often assume that time series data come from a single regime governed by one causal graph, which is inadequate for real-world scenarios.
+For example, causal dependencies vary across different climatic regimes \citep{karmouche2023regime} and financial settings \citep{huang2020causal}, time series are characterized by multiple unknown regimes in neurological studies regarding epilepsy \citep{rahmani2023meta}.
+In practice, successive regimes may originate from different causal models over the same variables, each described by a distinct temporal causal graph.\looseness=-1